So, you’re asking how to become more self aware, right?

 Letting your thoughts run through your mind is like sifting for gold in a river with your bare hands..

-Something incredibly valuable may have been in your hands/possession at some point, but you probably never knew it because you don’t have that necessary tools to capture it.
+Something incredibly valuable may have been in your hands/possession at some point, but you probably never knew it because you don’t have the necessary tools to capture it.
 And like that it’s halfway down the river never to be seen again.

 Journaling puts these visceral thoughts on paper so they don’t get away.